felixnboi/GroupG-Molekulardynamik/README.md

 Please make sure to pass numerical values to end_time delta_t and start_time.
 Also pay attention to the order of the arguments.
 If a start_time is given the program will only plot the position of the particles from start_time to end_time.
 Example for execution: "***./MolSim /path/to/input/file 1000 0.014***" or "***./MolSim /path/to/input/file 10000 0.014 5000***".

+## Visualizing with paraview:

+>It is possible to visualize the output via paraview.
+Simply open the output-files in paraview and configure to your preferred visualization.

 ## Running Tests:

 >After building run ***ctest*** in the build folder or navigate to the tests folder in the build folder and execute with ***./tests***.